1Password/kubernetes-secrets-injector/README.md

             - containerPort: 5000
           command: ["npm"]
           args: ["start"]
-          # This app will have the secrets injected using Service Accounts (currently in beta).
+          # A 1Password Service Account (currently in beta) will inject secrets into this application.
           env:
           - name: OP_SERVICE_ACCOUNT_TOKEN
             valueFrom: